catherinn/dsti-bigdata-2023-spring/06.spark-introduction-and-rdds/index.md

 2 types of **operations**:

 - **Transformations**:
   - transform a Spark DataFrame/RDD into a new DataFrame/RDD
   - examples: `orderBy()`, `groupBy()`, `filter()`, `select()`, `join()`
 - **Actions**:
   - get the result
   - examples: `show()`, `take(10)`, `count()`, `collect()`, `save()`

 **Lazy evaluation**: transformations triggered when action is called.
+Spark will register the transformation and check that the code is correct.
+Only when you need the result, will it actually execute it.
+Think optimization with count and filter.
+It is written in the spark engine.
+You want to optimize for mapreduce, because there it matters for the shuffling.

 ### API